mikeevstropov/vuex-loopback/README.md

 #### The state.

-Create Vuex module has [the state](#state) to interact with a single document and a document list.
+Created Vuex module has [the state](#state) to interact with a single document and a document list.
 The following fields will contain data when you *get*, *create* or *update* a single item.

 - `item: object = null` - Persisted document.
 - `tempItem: object = null` - New or modified document.